-The Group has a 50 per cent. controlling interest in Minera Alumbrera Limited, which has the right to mine the Bajo de la Alumbrera copper-gold deposit by agreement with Yacimientos Mineros de Agua de Dionisio, which has the title to such deposit.
+The Group has a 50.0 per cent. controlling interest in Minera Alumbrera Limited, which has the right to mine the Bajo de la Alumbrera copper/gold deposit by agreement with Yacimientos Mineros de Agua de Dionisio, which has the title to such deposit.
 The operation is located at an altitude of 2,600 meters in the Catamarca province in north-west Argentina and is managed by the Group.
-Please see "Copper development projects - South America - Las Bambas" below, in relation to the commitments given in connection with the Merger.
+Alumbrera is expected to reach its end of mine life in 2019.